The Green Hope: Synopsis

 In a cold Christmas in 1996, the workaholic Fong Kin-choi (Lau Dan) has been sick in bed.
 His dying wish is to find his youngest son Ka-him (Stephen Fung), who lived with his mother due to the divorce 12 years ago.
-After 12 years, Kin-choi's oldest son, Ka-fai (Bowie Lam), found out that his younger brother suffers from mental illness due to their mother, Wong Yuen-fan (Mary Hon) being drug abuser and forcing Ka-him to do illegal things since young age.
+After 12 years, Kin-choi's oldest son, Ka-fai (Bowie Lam), found out that his younger brother has mental illness due to their mother, Wong Yuen-fan (Mary Hon) being drug abuser and forcing Ka-him to do illegal things since young age.

 After his father died, Ka-fai took Ka-him in and helped him get back on his track as living as a normal person.
 Ka-fai notices his brother is a gifted musician, but his talent is hidden for years.
 With the help of Ka-fai, Ka-him's talent shows off and becomes a famous pianist, recognized by other people.
 It proves that although he's a minor mentally ill patient, he can still live a normal life and being successful just like others.

 Throughout the show, Ka-him's struggle to success was littered with failures and discrimination by others due to his disability.
 Towards the end of the show, Ka-him's effort was eventually recognised.
 The show carries an inspiring underlying message that people with disabilities can succeed, and disability discrimination only contributes negatively to their struggle.